 Jermaine Stroman, 30, was found by officers in a third-floor hallway of the Quality Inn and Rodeway Inn and was pronounced dead on the scene.

 The Richmond Police Department has yet to find any information on the suspect, which led the Redskins cornerback to send out this tweet to raise awareness about the situation:

 "My cousin, Jermaine Rayshard Stroman, was killed last night in Richmond, VA," Greg Stroman wrote on Wednesday.
 "Anyone that has information in regards to his murder, please contact the proper authorities at 804-780-1000."

 Jermaine Stroman's death was unrelated to the nationwide protests, according to the Washington Post.
 Protests have been going on for several days and in all 50 states following the death of Minneapolis man George Floyd on May 25.

 The cornerback was originally a seventh-round draft pick of the Redskins in 2018.
 The former Virginia Tech Hokie played in 15 games as a rookie, finishing with 38 tackles and one interception.
 Stroman was waived with the designation of injured in September of 2019 after suffering a groin injury in the team's season opener.
 He cleared waivers and spent the rest of the 2019 season on the Redskins' Injured Reserve list.

-Stay connected with the Redskins in the MyTeams app.
+Stay connected to the Capitals and Wizards with the MyTeams app.
 Click here to download for comprehensive coverage of your teams.

 MORE REDSKINS NEWS